 We later enhanced each space with rich and vivid imagery that allows the user to gain a detailed understanding of the living experience in a particular development.

-We created a detailed clickable prototype of the website in Adobe DX before any design work started.
+We created a detailed clickable prototype before any design work started.

 This allowed us to refine various user journeys from desktop to mobile quickly and easily - finding the best possible solution for a variety of user types.

 It also allowed us to work collaboratively with the client to try ideas out, explore different approaches and then refine the prototype to find the best route for the target audiences before build.

 We applied Episerver’s CMS technology to make the site perform perfectly, enable full control by the PegasusLife team and provide a class-leading digital marketing platform for fresh, SEO optimised content.